Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

 \subsection{Performance of $K$-B\&B}

 In our experiments, we investigate the potential of improving the node selection strategy with ML.
 For that reason, it is important to identify problems on which such an improvement matters, \textit{i.e.}, where different partitions give varying outcomes and are nontrivial.
 To identify such problems, we run $K$-B\&B on several problems.
-Compared to the algorithm in \cite{subramanyam2020k}, we made some minor changes in $K$-B\&B: \begin{itemize} \item Instead of breadth-first search, depth-first dives are performed with random node selection. \item In the starting node selection step (Step \ref{alg_step:select_node}, Algorithm \ref{algorithm:k_bb}), a random node is taken from $\N$ instead of the first one. \end{itemize} The quantity we are interested in is the relative change in the objective function value (OFV) -- the OFV of the first robust solution divided by the best one after 30 minutes.
+Compared to the algorithm in \cite{subramanyam2020k}, we made some minor changes in $K$-B\&B: \begin{itemize} \item Instead of breadth-first search, depth-first dives are performed with random node selection. {Depth-first search returns an incumbent solution early on, which is used for pruning nodes.
+This is increasingly vital when $K$ grows, as each node branches on $K$ other nodes.
+Likely a combination of breadth- and depth-first search would be preferred.
+This would require additional bookkeeping of the features for \textsc{$K$-B\&B-NodeSelection}.} \item In the starting node selection step (Step 2, Algorithm~\ref{algorithm:k_bb} in Appendix~\ref{app:pseudocodes}), a random node is taken from $\N$ instead of the first one. {This step is in line with random node selection.} \end{itemize} The quantity we are interested in is the relative change in the objective function value (OFV) -- the OFV of the first robust solution divided by the best one after 30 minutes.
 The higher the value, the more potential for a smart node selection strategy.

 First, we consider the capital budgeting and the shortest path problems, only mentioned now and formally described later, for which the results are in Figure \ref{fig:obj_diff_random}.
 We observed that the objective function values of the capital budgeting instances are changing more than those of shortest path (in which nodes of a graph are located on a 2D plane).
-This is why we implemented another instance type for shortest path: graph with nodes located on a 3D sphere (See Appendix \ref{app:problems_sp}).
+This is why we implemented another instance type for shortest path: graph with nodes located on a 3D sphere (see the Appendix).
 The OFV differences for these instances are still smaller than those of capital budgeting, but more than for the `normal' type.
 Therefore, further experiments on shortest path were conducted with the sphere instances alone.

 Another problem on which we ran $K$-B\&B was the knapsack problem parameterized by the combination of the capacity ($c$), the number of items ($N_{ks}$), and the maximum deviation of the profit of items (\textit{i.e.}, the uncertainty parameter $\gamma$).
 For this problem, we considered instances of a similar size as the earlier problems, fixing $K = 4$ and $N_{ks} = 100$, and tested $K$-B\&B on 16 instances for all combinations of $c \in \{0.05, 0.15, 0.35, 0.5\}$ and $\gamma \in \{0.05, 0.15, 0.35, 0.5\}$.
 The OFV differences (in percentages) are given in Table \ref{tab:knapsack_perf}, where it is visible that different partitions barely play a role.
 Any random robust solution seems to be performing well.
 Thus, node selection will most likely not enhance $K$-B\&B for knapsack and will therefore not be tested.